falmatam/quick-ui-hack/README.md

 A quick UI hack put together for an interview with Cirtual.
 Presented an image of desired UI (see instructions/Coding Challenge/Resources folder) and implemented from scratch using HTML, CSS, JS, jQuery and Bootstrap.

-Development Time: 1.5 hours; will refactor code soon.
+Development Time: 1.5 hours; may or may not refactor code.

 ## Getting Started